wdk-docs/nx-dev/nx-dev/nx-dev/public/documentation/shared/using-nx/caching.md

 nx build myapp2
 ```

-## What is Cached
+## 什么是缓存

 Nx works on the process level.
-Regardless of the tools used to build/test/lint/etc.. your project, the results is cached.
+Regardless of the tools used to build/test/lint/etc..
+your project, the results is cached.

 Nx sets up hooks to collect stdout/stderr before running the command.
 All the output is cached and then replayed during a cache hit.

 Nx also caches the files generated by a command.
 The list of folders is listed in the `outputs` property.

 ```json
 {